RParedesPalacios/GILA/docs/class_examples.md

 ## CIFAR 10

-Download the images from: [CIFAR10](https://www.dropbox.com/s/nn2bfybbfj3ly9b/CIFAR10.tgz?dl=1)
+Download the images the datasets right menu.

 you will find two directories (train, test) and two files (tr.txt, ts.txt)